riyad-96/CodexSnip-server/README.md

-# ⚙️ KitzoCodes Backend API
+# ⚙️ CodexSnip Backend API

-This repository houses the server-side application (API) that powers the **KitzoCodes** web application.
+This repository houses the server-side application (API) that powers the **CodexSnip** web application.
 It handles user authentication, data persistence, and provides the necessary endpoints for managing folders and code snippets.

 ## ✨ Core Functionality